Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 The selection of an arbitrator is crucial to a successful dispute resolution.
 For Whiteville's local businesses, it's advisable to choose arbitrators who are experienced in commercial law and familiar with the community's unique economic landscape.
 Many arbitration services in North Carolina offer panels with expertise in contract law, tort liability, and emerging issues like space property rights.
 Practical advice includes:

-- Assess the arbitrator's background and familiarity with local industries.
+- Assess the arbitrator's background and familiarity at a local employer.

 - Consider past experience with similar disputes or sectors.